DaveyJake/rugbydb/readme.txt

 = Does this theme support any plugins? =

-USARDB includes support for WooCommerce and for Infinite Scroll in Jetpack.
+RDB includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==